Gated InGaAs Detector Characterization with Sub-Picosecond Weak Coherent Pulses: Introduction

 \section{Introduction}

 Single-photon detectors (SPDs) are integral to quantum communication and quantum information processing systems \cite{zhang2015advances, hadfield2009single}.
-They are also widely used in applications such as lidars, ultra-fast optical measurements, time-domain reflectometry, and fluorescence lifetime imaging microscopy \cite{diamanti20061, perenzoni2014depth}.
+They are also widely used in applications such as LIDARS, ultra-fast optical measurements, time-domain reflectometry, and fluorescence lifetime imaging microscopy \cite{diamanti20061, perenzoni2014depth}.
 In the telecommunication band (C and L band), superconducting nanowire SPDs (SNSPDs), and InGaAs/InP SPDs are the two major choices for single-photon detection.
-Compared against SNSPDs, InGaAs based SPDs have a lower detection efficiency and higher dark counts.
-However InGaAs based SPDs are currently the best choice for practical quantum key distribution technology due to their ease of operation, low power consumption, compact construction, and low cost \cite{liu2020reducing}.
+InGaAs based SPDs have a lower detection efficiency and higher dark counts, but remains the favored choice for practical quantum key distribution technology due to their ease of operation, low power consumption, compact construction, and low cost \cite{liu2020reducing, wang2019design}.

-An SPD can be operated in a free-running, or gated mode, a choice made based on the specific application.
-In the free-running mode, a reverse bias voltage across the SPD is pushed periodically above the breakdown voltage, such that the electric field in the avalanche region becomes high enough for a single carrier to trigger the breakdown current in the avalanche region \cite{mcintyre1999new}.
+An SPD is operated in a free-running, or gated mode, a choice made based on the specific application.
+In the free-running mode, a reverse bias voltage is applied periodically above the breakdown voltage of the SPD, and the electric field becomes high enough for a single photon to trigger an avalanche of charge carriers \cite{mcintyre1999new, lunghi2012advantages}.
 In the gated mode, a short voltage pulse is combined with a reverse bias voltage.
-The SPD bias is kept below the breakdown voltage, except where the single photon is expected to arrive.
+The SPD bias is kept below the breakdown voltage, except when we expect the single photon to arrive.
 Typically, the gate detection window, or gate widths, are a few nanoseconds.
 This yields photon detection with reasonable low dark count rate and low afterpulse probability.

+Gated mode InGaAs detectors have been thoroughly investigated and experimentally characterized by many researchers \cite{ribordy1998performance,prochazka2001peltier,hu2011characterization,tosi2012ingaas}.
+One of the drawbacks of using a high excess bias voltage is the afterpulse effect that arises from the release of trapped carriers during successive gate pulses~\cite{kang2003dark}.
+These carriers could have been trapped in the multiplication layer of SPD during any of the previous avalanche pulses.
+The release rate of trapped carriers from the multiplication region is proportional to the number of filled traps \cite{hu2011characterization}.
+The afterpulse probability is related to the lifetime of trapped carriers.
+It also depends on the hold-off time after a successful detection, size of gate window, temperature, and excess bias voltage.
+This effect is particularly troubling in QKD experiments, since they increase the quantum bit error rate (QBER).